 India is unlike any other country on earth.
 It has a long history and is incredibly diverse.
 This means that there are many religions, languages and people all living together for the most part in crazy, chaotic harmony.
 There are some places where religious tensions run high and we did our best to avoid them.
 People were always happy to tell us more about their religion, beliefs and culture when we asked and we were genuinely interested.
 I feel we learnt so much just listening to their stories and you often get to learn something you haven’t come across before.

 It’s also important to know when it’s the right time to take a photo and when to be respectful.
 So many people try to take photos of the cremation ghats in Varanasi, but it’s actually considered incredibly rude and very disrespectful towards the family who are mourning the passing of a loved one.
+It would be the same as random strangers showing up at a funeral and starting to take pictures.
 The same goes for when you’re attending a religious ceremony at a temple.
 Always have a look and see what the locals are doing.
 We were lucky enough to attend the evening aarti at the Ram Raja temple in Orchha which is quite intimate.
 Taking photos would have felt out of place and I’m sure the locals wouldn’t have appreciated it.
 The evening aarti along the Ganges in Varanasi however is a big attraction and locals and tourists alike tend to take photos.

 Kangra Fort at the foothills of the Himalayas